Fine Teaching Development Award

 The FDC Committee serves as the peer review body for this award.
 In making determinations regarding the award, the FDC evaluates applications based on the following criteria, listed in order of importance:

-The committee will complete its deliberations in late March, and all candidates will be notified of the outcome immediately.
-The successful candidate is required to produce a one-page summary outlining the results of their project at the end of the award period.
+The committee will complete its deliberations in early April, and all candidates will be notified of the outcome immediately.
+The successful candidate is required to share teaching practices during a sandwich seminar outlining the results of the project at the end of the award period.

 Documentation Required of Candidates

-- Completed Fine Teaching Development Award Application Form (as cover sheet) signed by the applicant, department chair and dean or division head.
+- Completed online Fine Teaching Development Award Application (Adobe) signed (online) by the applicant, department chair and dean or division head.

-- Narrative of the project.
+- Attachment to Adobe Application: Narrative of the project.
 A two to three page summary of the project should include the following:

 - Specific teaching method, technique or project you plan to pursue